OwlCaribou/swurApp/README.md

 ## How It Works

 swurApp connects to the Sonarr API and unmonitors all episodes that haven't aired yet.
-It also checks for any episodes that _have_ aired, and switches them to monitored.
+At the same time, it checks for any episodes that _have_ aired, and switches them to monitored.
-Then, when Sonarr checks which episodes to grab, the newly-monitored episodes will be picked up, ensuring you don't grab them before air date.
+The next time Sonarr checks which episodes to grab, the newly-monitored episodes will be picked up, and the unmonitored ones will be ignored, ensuring you don't grab them before air date.

 ## Prerequisites